Laparoscopic Sleeve Gastrectomy

 - The major reduction in stomach capacity allows patients to become satisfied with a much smaller meal, providing portion control.

 - There is a marked and sustained reduction in the levels of the hunger hormone Ghrelin, as the removed part of the stomach is rich in cells that make that hormone.
 Patients consistently report feeling less hungry between meals.

-The main advantages of the LSG over gastric banding are:
+Advantages of the LSG over gastric banding:

 - Less obstructive eating patterns – patients are able to enjoy a wide range of foods in smaller quantities

 - No need for adjustments as with the gastric band

 - Equivalent end excess weight loss